‘I wish that I had discovered this side of me earlier’: Spencer Matthews on resilience, addiction and his new Project 7 endurance challenge

 I ask Matthews about the exact training and recovery protocol as well as the risks involved in taking on seven triathlons over seven continents.
 Jeopardy is a word that comes up a lot because on seven continents, weather conditions vary, the body is put through its paces running, swimming and cycling over varied terrain and in some cases, wild animals are abundant.

 “I really wanted to go to India for this one, until I interviewed Forrest Galante and he was telling me that there are wild leopards that occasionally pick people off, so we're going to try and avoid dangerous animals where we can.
 Chris Taylor is my safety blanket and logistical go-to and I place pretty much all of my trust in him.
 He said to me, ‘if you do everything I tell you to do in the way that I tell you to do it, you'll achieve the goal’ and it ended up being true, so I trust him implicitly with this challenge as well.
-I liked him from the moment we met and I knew we'd have all the fun and build interesting challenges together.
-He probably didn't initially – he actually placed bets that I would fail!”
+I liked him from the moment we met and I knew we'd have all the fun and build interesting challenges together.”

 The challenge itself presents several situations that could be life-threatening.
 Full immersion in icy open waters for far longer than one might sit in an ice bath, full-body swelling after completing each triathlon followed by hours of air travel and the risk of accidents on the road.
 The planning requires a meticulous edge and Matthews tells me he’ll be in the air for over 100 hours in 22 days.